International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_IDS_Connector.md

 # IDS Connector

-The Connector Architecture uses application container management technology to ensure an isolated and secure environment for individual data services.
-A data service matches a system which offers an API to store, access or process data.
+The IDS Connector Architecture use application container management technology to ensure an isolated and secure environment for individual IDS Apps and IDS Connector functionalities.
+An IDS App matches an application which offers an API to store, access or process data.
 To ensure privacy of sensitive data, data processing should take place as close to the data source as possible.
 Any data preprocessing (e.g., filtering, anonymization, or analysis) should be performed by the backend or IDS Apps.
 Only data intended for being made available to other participants should be made visible through Connectors.

 IDS Apps are services for realizing business logic inside the IDS Connector.
 IDS Apps can be used to process data, connect to external systems or control the IDS Connector.
 IDS Apps can be downloaded via the IDS App Store and deployed at the IDS Connector.

-Using an integrated index service, the Metadata Broker manages the data sources available in the International Data Spaces and supports publication and maintenance of associated metadata.
-Furthermore, the Metadata Broker supports the search for data resources.

-The Clearing House is used to optionally store transaction metadata or data usage between Connectors and thus to log the data exchange.
-In addition, contracts concluded between participants can be stored.
-Furthermore, payment for data consumption can be processed via the Clearing House if required.

-The App Store, Metadata Broker and Clearing House are based on the IDS Connector architecture (which is described in detail in the following paragraphs) in order to support secure and trusted data exchange with these services.
+The [IDS App Store](3_5_3_App_Store_and_Data_Apps.md), [Metadata Broker](3_5_4_Broker.md) and [Clearing House](3_5_5_Clearing_House.md) are based on the IDS Connector architecture (which is described in detail in the following section) in order to support secure and trusted data exchange with these services.

 ## IDS Connector Architecture

 The Connector consists of one or more computers/virtual machines, operating systems running on them, an Application Container Management and the Connector Core Service(s) built on top of it.

 ![Connector Architecture](media/connector_architecture.png)
 #### _Fig.
-3.5.2.0.1: Connector Architecture_
+3.5.2.1: Connector Architecture_

 The individual elements of the deployment are shown in Figure 3.5.2.0.1 and described below:
 - _Application Container Management_: In most cases, the deployment of the Connector Core Service(s) and selected IDS Apps is based on application containers.
+See section [Special Connectors](#special-connectors) for other cases.
 IDS Apps are isolated from each other by containers in order to prevent unintended interdependencies.
 Using Application Container Management, extended control of IDS Apps and containers can be enforced.
 During development, and in case of systems with limited resources, Application Container Management can be omitted.
 - _Connector Core Service(s)_ provides components for Data Management, Metadata Management, Contract and Policy Management, IDS App Management, IDS Protocols Authentication any many more.
 A detailed explanation is given in the following section [IDS Connector Functions](#ids-connector-functions).
 - An _App Store Container_ is a certified container downloaded from the App Store, providing a specific IDS App to the Connector.
 - A _Custom Container_ provides a self-developed Custom App.
 Custom containers usually require no certification.